MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/elements-for-edge.md

 ![GIF of the Elements for Edge VS Code extension at work](./media/elements-for-edge.gif)

-## Launching Edge From the Elements tab
+## Launching Edge From the Elements view

-Navigate to Elements (the icon shown above).
+Navigate to Elements in the **Activity Bar**.
 Next to where it says Elements for Microsoft Edge: Targets, there is a plus sign that will open the browser for your app.
 If you selected the *about:blank* option, you will have to navigate to your web app in the browser for it to appear in the Elements panel in VS Code.

-## Launching Edge from the Debugger tab
+## Launching Edge from the Debugger view

-If you are accustomed to using the Debug pane in Visual Studio Code, you can access Elements from that tool.
+If you are accustomed to using the Debug view in Visual Studio Code, you can access Elements from that tool.
 Navigate to Debug (`Ctrl` + `Shift` + `D` on Windows or `Command` + `Shift` + `D` on Mac).

 If you do not have any configurations in VS Code, press `F5` on Windows or Mac or click the green **Play** button.
 Select "Edge" in the dropdown.
 You will now see a **launch.json** file with the following configuration: